 Example: Angle drives off the Seeter but encounters a hostile Geetin.
 She is attacked by the Geetin and the GM rolls under his Quarter column.
-The GM declares that the first success is to hit, the second is to move the hit from Angie's shoulder to her body and the last is to move the hit from her body to her head.
-Angle defends by dodging and rolls her can be by narrating what their thoughts will be in that situation, or performing the action in a way that is consistent with the character's attitude.
+The GM declares that the first success is to hit, the second is to move the hit from Angie's can be by narrating what their thoughts will be in that situation, or performing the action in a way that is consistent with the character's attitude.

-fire but the M-240B has a ROF of 30 and she has only one Action per turn.
+Action to fire but the M-240B has a ROF of 30 and she has only one Action per turn.
 She rolled under her Eighth and so has four successes to spend on hitting the Seeter.
-The first success means one in five of the thirty bullets hit (which equals 6).
-The second spent success means that two in five hit which totals 12 .
+The 🕥 first success means one in five of the thirty bullets hit (which equals 6).
+The second spent success means that two in five hit which totals 12.
 The third success means three in five hit totaling 18.
-The fourth and last available success hit that four out of five means (24).
+The fourth and last available five hit means that four out of success (24).
 So in the end Angle hit the group of Seeter 24 times with the M-240B.

-Half column.
-She can reduce the Geetin's fraction successes from three to one.
-This removes the last two successes. t h е Geetin's attack hits but stays n 0 Angie's shoulder.
+shoulder to her body and the last is to move the hit from her body to her head.
+Angie defends by When you roll dodging and rolls her Half against attacks column.
+She the same roll can reduce protects against the Geetin's fraction attacks that successes from three to one.
+This removes the last two successes, the Geetin's attack hits but stays on